private_key: { filename: "/etc/envoy/certs/server.key" }

 - Set

-lb_policy: LEAST_REQUESTwith weighted endpoints. - Enable
+lb_policy: LEAST_REQUEST with weighted endpoints.

-outlier_detectionandcircuit_breakersto prevent cascade failures. - Apply
+- Apply

-local_ratelimitto protect backend from burst traffic.
+local_ratelimit to protect backend from burst traffic.

 -